benjamintd/scratch-map/README.md

 ### 3. Drop the file in the interface.

 If you want to launch this app locally from the repo:
-- Clone this repository
+- `$ git clone git@github.com:benjamintd/scratch-map.git`
-- `$ cd fog-of war && yarn && yarn start`
+- `$ cd scratch-map && yarn && yarn start`

-Otherwise you can head to https://fog-of-war.vercel.app.
+Otherwise you can head to https://scratch-map.vercel.app.

 Drag and drop the json file onto the map, then wait for it to display your scratch map.
 The data is processed locally and never leaves your device.